term-world/back-to-bodega/README.md

 ## Improvement Suggestions

-Here are some suggestions for improvements you can use:
+Here are some suggestions for improvements you can, **but are not limited to** use:

 |Improvement Suggestions |Description        |Example(s)         |
 |:--------------------|:------------------|:----------|